pandagenduts/challenge-7-responsive-devchallenges.io/README.md

 ## Overview

-I faced a lot of challenge in this project:
+Challenges i faced in this project:
 1. 'Meet the team' section,
-\tThe photo profile part is kinda hard to make it responsive. but finally did it with grid
+The photo profile part is kinda hard to make it responsive.
+This boi take the most of my energy haha. but finally did it with grid

 2. The card active marker on hover
-\tIt's a little challenging, but finally did it with JavaScript
+It's a little challenging, but finally did it with JavaScript

+3. The menu
+Not really, its kinda easy with JavaScript

 Check the [demo](https://bejewelled-florentine-50e6d4.netlify.app/) on how i did it :)